NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 One of the Simulations required is cloth on a rotating sphere which I guess is to test the friction implementation, although it's going to look a bit naff without self collisions.
 Anyway I need to figure out how to implement this because using a standard sphere collision test won't work (ie using a centre and Radius) because we need to have surface points to transform/rotate around the Y Axis.

+For time sake I'm omitting this.
+I have 4 days before Christmas and a SciComp assignment to do.

 ____